roelvanlisdonk/dev/am/libraries/am/docs/to.do.md

 * render div with current username

-* remove services and helpers folders (create feature folders when needed)

-## System
-* fix loader so it can use loads scripts based on the location of the script.
 * move data in system to am.store.data.ts
 * load am.store.data before any other thing inside system and use it.